eggmatters/backbone-conjoin/README.md

 | 401 | frustration equipment |
 | 402 | relaxational devices |

-And so on.
-You get the gist to this point, we want to display an inventory, but just calling that table and presenting a list of id's isn't going to work.
+Basically, we want to display an inventory, but just calling that table and presenting a list of id's isn't going to work.
 We want to display which widgets we have and what kind of widgets (categories) they are.

 Now, we've gone and normalized the data, creating a table structure that allows us to track where we sell specific widgets in our inventory.
 We do that by tracking which item in our inventory is available to which region: